Ghiftee/math-magician-app/README.md

 - Create a Route for each page
 - Use Route Router to make the route for each page work

+## Milestone 6: Tests
+- Set up React testing library
+- Write unit tests for operate.js and calculate.js using Jest
+- Create unit tests for components using Jest Snapshots and React Testing Library

 ## Built With
-- React, Bootstrap, Webpack, Javascript, Babel and Jest
+- React, Bootstrap, Webpack, Javascript, React testing library, Babel and Jest

 ## Author
 👤 **Gift Uwhubetine**